San Antonio

 Day 1 The Alamo and the River Walk

-Since The Alamo is a top attraction in San Antonio, it is best to tour it early in the day.
-It is one of the top things to do during a 3 Day Itinerary for San Antonio.
+The Alamo is a top attraction in San Antonio and can get busy.
+It is best to tour it early in the day.
 The grounds are lushly landscaped and not to be missed.

 The Alamo

 Long before the battle that made the Alamo famous in 1836, it was called the Mission San Antonio de Valero.
-It offered protection and sustenance for people in 1718.
+In 1718, it offered protection and sustenance to people.

-Secularized in 1793, the original residents continued to live and farm this area.
-As Texas Revolution escalated the Alamo became the center of the conflict.
-On March 6, 1836, after nearly two-week long siege, the battle broke out between William B. Travis, commander of the Alamo and General Santa Anna and the Mexican troops.
+Secularized in 1793, the original residents continued to live and farm in this area.
+As the Texas Revolution escalated, the Alamo became the center of the conflict.
+On March 6, 1836, after a nearly two-week siege, the battle broke out between William B. Travis, commander of the Alamo, and General Santa Anna and the Mexican troops.

-Though the defenders of the Alamo were lost in the battle, the history lives on and now the Alamo reminds people of heroic struggles against overwhelming odds.
+Though the Alamo’s defenders were lost in the battle, its history lives on, and now the Alamo reminds people of heroic struggles against overwhelming odds.
 In 2015, the Alamo and the four other San Antonio missions were designated a UNESCO World Heritage site.

 Ralston Family Collection Center